 "One garment, one body, viewed, angled, and styled in many different ways…as an architectural figure would.", quotes Turshin.

 Turshin graduated from OCAD University, completing her degree in Bachelor of Fine Arts, Photography in 2019.
-Her works were displayed at OCAD GradEx 104 (Annual Juried Graduate Exhibition), RAW Artists Canada, Partial Gallery.
+Her works were displayed at OCAD GradEx 104 (Annual Juried Graduate Exhibition), RAW Artists Canada, Fashion Art Toronto, and Partial Gallery.

 Inspiration Behind Her Talent: